inplayer-org/docs/docs/paywall2.md

 </script>
 ```

-Here is a list of all the Paywall options, those per asset and the global ones:
+Here is a list of all the paywall options, those per asset and the global ones:

 ## Custom Player Options